ctolon/PythonInterfaceOOP/doc/5_InstructionsForPythonScripts.md

 `[INFO] DQ Libraries pulled from local alice software successfully!`

 We have many logger message for this interface.
 If you have a problem with configuration, you can find the solution very easily by following the logger messages here.
-This solution is completely stable
+This solution is completely stable.

+**P.S.** For updating temp DQ libraries, you can remove `templibs` folder and then you can execute `DownloadLibs` script for re-retrieving DQ libraries.
+Alternatively when you provide an autocompletio with TAB key for workflow script (etc. `runTableMaker.py`) or when you execute directly a workflow script, these libraries will be retrieved automatically with argcomplete package.

 ## Available configs in DownloadLibs.py Interface